EXCLUSIVE-India's federal government won't import vaccines, leaving it to states -sources

 The ministries of external affairs, health and commerce did not immediately respond to requests for comment.

+"Vaccines should be bought, imported by the centre and given to the people for free," he told Reuters.

+"If left to states, some of them may not be able to afford it and consequently may have to charge (the cost of vaccines) to the people, many of whom would not be able to afford it."

-Pfizer has said it is talking to Modi's government about vaccines.
-J&J has sought approval to conduct a small local trial but made no plans to market its vaccine in India.
+Pfizer has said it is talking to Modi's government about supplying vaccines.
+J&J has sought approval to conduct a small local trial but made no plans as yet to sell its vaccine in India.
 Moderna has not commented.

 India has administered nearly 140 million doses to its frontline workers and those aged above 45 years.
 About 118 million people have received at least one dose of the vaccine, which is only about a tenth of the 1.35 billion population.